SapitoSucio/froggo-guides/docs/script_commands.md

 \***petskillattack2** **<skill id\>**,**<damage\>**,**<number of attacks\>**,**<rate\>**,**<bonusrate\>**;\
 \***petskillattack2** "**<skill name\>**",**<damage\>**,**<number of attacks\>**,**<rate\>**,**<bonusrate\>**;

-These two commands will make the pet cast an attack skill on the enemy the pet's owner is currently fighting.
-Skill IDs and levels are as per '`petskillsupport`'.
+These two commands will make the pet cast an attack skill on the enemy the pet`s owner is currently fighting.
+Skill IDs and levels are as per ``petskillsupport``.
-'`petskillattack2`' will make the pet cast the skill with a fixed amount of damage inflicted and the specified number of attacks.
+``petskillattack2`` will make the pet cast the skill with a fixed amount of damage inflicted and the specified number of attacks.

-Value of 'rate' is between 1 and 100.
+Value of `rate` is between 1 and 100.
 100 = 100%

 ---------------------------------------